Yekaterinburg – Russia’s Manchester and third capital

 In 2018, Yekaterinburg counts 1.4 million people, and is in this regard the fourth largest city in Russia behind Moscow, St. Petersburg and Novosibirsk.
 The climate is not much different compared with Moscow, with a warm summer and the average temperature in January, the coldest month of the year, of minus 14.

 Quality of life

-Sverdlovsk, the city’s name in the time period from 1924 to 1991, was hidden from the rest of the world for decades due to its status of a “closed city” which was supposed to guard major parts of the country’s military-industrial complex with its production, scientific and research facilities located in the region by limiting access for foreign visitors etc. After 1991 the city’s development accelerated so fast, that some locals say, it was practically rebuilt.
+Sverdlovsk, the city’s name in the time period from 1924 to 1991, was hidden from the rest of the world for decades due to its status of a “closed city” which was supposed to guard major parts of the country’s military-industrial complex with its production, scientific and research facilities located in the region by limiting the access for foreign visitors.
+After 1991 the city’s development accelerated so fast, that some locals say, it was practically rebuilt.

 Today, Yekaterinburg is a modern, open, comfortable and safe place with all the attributes of a capital – top universities, opera, philharmonic concert hall, theaters, museums, art exhibitions, nice hotels, a variety of cafes, bars and restaurants, golf club and an ice arena.
 The city’s most famous sport venue Ekaterinburg Arena hosted FIFA World Cup matches in summer 2018.
 Meanwhile 15 countries opened their diplomatic missions, including Germany, France, China and USA – the third largest number in the country after Moscow and St Petersburg.